 - High School Degree, Adult Education Program, English as a Second Language (ESL) or GED

 - Attending a 2 or 4 year accredited college to obtain an Associate or Bachelor’s Degree and have not yet earned an Associate or Bachelor’s Degree.

 - TANF (Temporary Assistance for Needy Families) Program through IDHS Family Community Resource Center (FCRC) office.

 A family may be income eligible if their combined monthly gross income is at or below the guidelines listed below.
 In two-parent families, both incomes are combined to determine eligibility.
 Two-parent families include those with 2 or more adults living in the home, such as the applicant and his or her spouse or parents of a common child in the home.
 Gross monthly income (before taxes) may include overtime, bonuses, tips and commissions and other income the family may receive such as child support, supplemental security income (SSI), social security administration (SSA), unemployment payments, etc.

 Parents who have been approved for child care benefits are required to help pay for the cost of their child care.

-You MUST make a payment, called the Parent Co-Payment, to your child care provider each month.
-Click here for more information about what your co-payment may be.
+You must make a payment, called the Parent Co-Payment, to your child care provider each month.
 Your actual co-payment will be indicated on your approval notice.

 Grandparents or relative caretakers may qualify for child care assistance without meeting the above income guidelines if they have Representative Payee (RPY) status or receive a Temporary Assistance for Needy Families (TANF) benefit.
 They may contact their local IDHS Family Community Resource Center (FCRC) office to find out if they qualify for RPY or TANF.